botfront/botfront-helm/README.md

 # Helm charts for Botfront

-## WORK IN PROGRESS
+THIS REPO IS WORK IN PROGRESS

-This repo is work in progress.
-Do not use it for production purposes yet.
+## Prerequisites
+Kubernetes 1.12+
+Helm 2.11+
+PV provisioner support in the underlying infrastructure

 ## Add the repository